K00L2035/FFF-Ansys-Mapdl/README.md

 3. Use element activation (`EALIVE`) to simulate the extrusion process layer by layer.
 4. Apply thermal and structural loads as needed.
 5. Solve using SOLUTION.
-6. Analyze results in POST1.
+6. Analyse results in POST1.

+**Modules Used:**
+1. ansys.mapdl.core
+2. imageio
+3. matplotlib
+4. pyvista

 Refer to the ANSYS MAPDL and PyAnsys MAPDL documentation for detailed commands, scripting examples, and workflow customization.